Nonprofit Annual Compliance Lawyer

 Charitable organizations must meet various requirements in order to maintain compliance with the multitude of laws and regulations that are applicable to their purposes and operations.
+Working with a Nonprofit Annual compliance lawyer will help to ensure your filings are accurate and stress-free.

 Books and Records

 Public charities are required to maintain detailed books and records to document their compliance with the applicable tax and nonprofit laws and regulations.
 This requires nonprofits to maintain a “minute book” which includes a copy of the company’s Certificate of Incorporation, bylaws, IRS Determination Letter, and all of the minutes of the meetings held by the company’s members and board of directors.
 In addition, nonprofits must track the sources of their revenue, including the names of donors and the amounts of their contributions, as well as maintaining detailed records of the organization’s expenses.
-This information is reported on the informational tax return (form 990 or Form 990-EZ) that is filed with the IRS each year.
+This information is reported on the informational tax return (Form 990 or Form 990-EZ) that is filed with the IRS each year.
 If an organization has employees, employment tax records must be retained for a minimum period of four years after filing the fourth quarter for the year.

 Open a Bank Account